Postdoctoral Fellowships in Applied Behavior Analysis

 Positive Behavior Interventions and Support

-The May Institute provides technical assistance to public, private schools and agencies around improving behavior support practices using applied behavior analysis and positive behavior interventions and supports around individuals, classrooms, schools, districts, and states.
-Its focus has been using a multi-tiered framework focusing on systems, data, and practices.
-The goal has been to produce meaningful student outcomes cost-effectively.
+Fellows in this location provide technical assistance to public, private schools and agencies around improving behavior support practices using applied behavior analysis and positive behavior interventions and supports around individuals, classrooms, schools, districts, and states.
+Fellows apply a multi-tiered framework focusing on systems, data, and practices to produce meaningful student outcomes cost-effectively.
 A fellow in this program would support districts and schools and classrooms in the implementation of PBIS as well as participate in ongoing research and dissemination projects of PBIS in a variety of settings.

 Supervision and Training Activities